On a canonical class of Green currents for the unit sections of abelian schemes: Proof of Theorem

+which settles (c).
+Here we used in the first line the fact that the $\ast$-product is naturally compatible with finite étale pull-back.

-\subsection{Proof of 1.3.2}
+\subsection{Proof of \ref{mainth2}.2}

 We shall apply the Adams-Riemann-Roch theorem in Arakelov geometry proven in \cite[Th.
 3.6]{Rossler-Adams}.
 Let $\mtr{\CM}$ be the rigidified hermitian line bundle on $\CA$ corresponding to $\sigma$.
 By assumption, there is an isomorphism $\mtr{\CM}^{\otimes n}\simeq\mtr{\CO}_\CA$ of rigidified hermitian line bundles.
 Let $k,l$ be two positive integers such that $k=l\ (\mod\ n)$.
-Let $\mtr{\Omega}:=\mtr{\Omega}_\CA$ be the sheaf of differentials of $\CA/S$, endowed with the metric coming from $\lambda$.
+Let $\mtr{\Omega}:=\mtr{\Omega}_{\CA/S}$.
 The theorem \cite[Th.
 3.6]{Rossler-Adams} implies that the identity

 holds in $\ari{K}_0(S)[{1\over k}]$ and that the identity